New regulation to drive product innovation in fund management

 Some $25 trillion in assets is held by retirees and those nearing retirement - around 75 percent of all retail assets.

-Added pressure for innovation will come from investors looking to help maximise returns as final-salary pension schemes continue their slow demise and the pool of risk-free assets shrinks.
+Added pressure for innovation will come from investors looking to help maximize returns as final-salary pension schemes continue their slow demise and the pool of risk-free assets shrinks.

 The survey said investments for defined-benefit contributions would focus on assets protected against inflation, such as long-lease property, listed infrastructure and farmland.